Chhamatomar/content_moderation_api/README.md

 # Content Moderation API

 A REST API that analyzes user-generated text and flags inappropriate content using a rule-based keyword detection system.
-Built as a backend engineering portfolio project demonstrating clean API design, database persistence, and input validation with FastAPI and PostgreSQL.
+Built as a backend engineering portfolio project demonstrating clean API design, database persistence, automated testing, schema migrations, and containerization with FastAPI, PostgreSQL, and Docker.

 ---